HuuPhat842/MARKETING_SQL_E-commerce_Explore_Website_Performance/README.md

 |yahoo	|100	|41	|41.0|
 |...|...|...|...|

-The table analyzes the sources of website traffic, including total visits, total number of bounces, and bounce rate from various sources.
+The table analyzes the **sources of website traffic**, including total visits, total number of bounces, and bounce rate from various sources.
-Optimize marketing strategies and improve user experience to reduce bounce rates, especially from sources with high bounce rates like Google and YouTube.
+Optimize marketing strategies and improve user experience to **reduce bounce rates**, especially from sources with high bounce rates like Google and YouTube.
 ## Query 3: Revenue by traffic source by week, by month in June 2017
 ```
 with